 These first two pictures show machining a small version (75 mm high) as described in the video tutorial.
 The model is machined in dense PUR foam, on the Isel CPM desktop milling machine in our own workshop.
 On the picture left you can clearly see that a next layer of material is being removed: roughing.

-And a big sculpture in PS foam, 65 cm high.
+And a big sculpture in PS foam, 65 cm high, on its way to a trade-show.

 The second Venus is much larger: more than life size (65 cm high).
 This version has been machined by Komplot Mechanics, on their large Dynamight CNC milling machine.
 They often work with simple expanded PolyStyrene foam (the type with the small beads) because that is cheap and they need large volumes.